 How Long Do Dental Implants Take To Heal: Dental implantation is a common procedure that replaces missing teeth.
-The implant process begins with implant placement, takes weeks to heal and has an average implant success rate of 98 percent.
+The implant process begins with implant placement, takes weeks to heal, and has an average implant success rate of 98 percent.

 How Long Does It Take For Dental Implants To Heal:

-The implant process starts when the dentist surgically places the implant in your gums, also known as alveolar process.
+The implant process starts when the dentist surgically places the implant in your gums, also known as the alveolar process.
 During this procedure, the dentist will use a dental implant healing guide to help them insert the implant.
-This healing guide prevents your gum tissue from closing up around the implant once you have it inserted.
+This healing guide prevents your gum tissue from closing up around the implant once inserted.
 After the healing time elapses, you are set up for your crown or cap restoration on that tooth or teeth.

 The following is a list of quick facts regarding the recovery time for dental implants:

-Over-the counter pain medications usually suffice at alleviate any discomfort; however it may be necessary if your diagnosis includes pain caused by an infection or poorly healed wound tissue.
+Over-the-counter pain medications usually suffice at alleviate any discomfort; however, it may be necessary if your diagnosis includes pain caused by an infection or poorly healed wound tissue.

 Bone Grafting & Dental Implants Healing Time